C.W. O'Connor: Career

 By 1916, Caleb was residing in Washington, D.C., and was a key figure in the creation of Studio Hall, a performance venue that sought to promote local artists from Washington.
-Caleb was a teacher and leader at this institution, and worked with up-and-coming singers, and helped promote famous artists in concert such as the operatic soprano Mary Helen Howe.
+Caleb was a teacher and leader at this institution, and worked with up-and-coming singers, and helped promote established artists in concert such as the operatic soprano Mary Helen Howe.
 The periodical Musical America wrote about Caleb's directorship of the institution in October 1916 saying "A new manager has established himself in Washington in the person of C.W.
 O'Connor, who as the director of Studio Hall, will give several musicals during the season.
 Mr. O'Connor will confine his efforts chiefly to local talent and in this way give Washington an opportunity of hearing its own as well as creating a local pride in its own achievements.
 Mr. O'Connor plans to give a weekly series of artists' concerts and a weekly student-artist series.
 There will also be periodical Sunday musical teas, at which musicians will mingle in relaxation.
 Mr. O'Connor has had a stage career for the last seven years which embraces the fields of actor, producer and manager.
 He is the author of several successful musical vaudeville sketches and is the composer of several marches and songs.
 At Studio Hall he has surrounded himself with musicians from the "younger set," who will assist him in his undertakings.
 Among these are Ethel Nobel Johnson, soprano; Alwarda Casselman, pianist; May Eleanor Smith, lecturer on theory and history of music, and Charlotte Louise Hogan, interpretative and classical dancer.
 Gertrude Lyons has stepped into the managerial field with the organization of the Cecilia Concert Company.
 The society is equipped to give individual recitals, concerts by several artists, entertainments and musicals for fraternities, clubs, lodges and such organizations.
 Lyons has gathered around her a company of about thirty, including singers, instrumentalists, readers and dancers.
 The Cecilia Concert Company promises to fill a need in Washington as well as in some of the near-by cities in which the manager has already made connections.
 Miss Lyons herself is a lyric soprano who will appear during the coming season with Clarence Eddy, the organist, in a Southern tour, as well as with several local organizations."